theopomies/theopomies/README.md

 📚 22, French Student based in Bordeaux, 4th year at Epitech, IT/CS, wannabe entrepreneur.

-📍 Currently studying IT for Finance at NSCM, New York
+📍 Currently studying IT for Finance & Data Analysis at NSCM, New York

 🎓 Preparing my title of IT Expert.